Bobby Tambling

-Playing career
+Club career

 Chelsea

 A talented schoolboy footballer who played for England schoolboys, his signature as a professional player was sought out by several teams including Reading, Wolverhampton Wanderers and the club he supported as a boy, Blackpool.
 Having met scout Jimmy Thompson and manager Ted Drake Tambling joined Chelsea as a fifteen-year-old in 1957.
 He made his debut, aged seventeen in 1959 scoring in a 3–2 win against West Ham United.
 Two years later, following the transfer of Jimmy Greaves to AC Milan, he became Chelsea's main striker and was their leading goal scorer for five seasons in the 1960s.
 Forming a partnership with Barry Bridges, Tambling was made club captain in 1962 by manager Tommy Docherty after Chelsea's relegation to the Second Division.
 With Docherty adding new players Terry Venables and Peter Bonetti Chelsea made an immediate return to the top flight with Tambling as their top scorer as he was in their first season back in the top division.

 In 1965, he was a member of the team which won the 1965 Football League Cup final.
 Played over two legs, Tambling scored the first goal in the first leg, a 3–2 defeat of Leicester City.
 Tambling was also a member of the Chelsea side which lost the 1967 FA Cup Final.
 Although he scored for Chelsea his 85th-minute goal was little more than a consolation as Tottenham Hotspur, with former Chelsea players Greaves and Venables, won 2–1.
 Tambling holds the record for the highest number of goals scored for Chelsea in a league game.
 He scored five goals in a 6–2 away win at Aston Villa on 17 September 1966 before being substituted by Allan Harris.
 His record 202 goals for Chelsea came in only 370 games.
 By the end of the decade Tambling had lost his place in the starting line-up to younger strikers like Peter Osgood and Ian Hutchinson.
 He played only seven games for Chelsea in the 1969–70 season and was not selected for the 1970 FA Cup final between Chelsea and Leeds United.
 At the end of the season he transferred to Crystal Palace.

 In 2004, Tambling had a suite named after him at Stamford Bridge, in honour of his status at Chelsea.
 He was named in the club's greatest ever XI, selected to mark the club's centenary.

 Despite suffering from Martorell's ulcer, a leg condition which saw him admitted to hospital for four months in 2013, he was able to travel from his home in Ireland to be the special guest of Chelsea at their home game against Swansea City on 28 April 2013, where he made "an emotional half-time lap of honour" on a wheelchair.